Divisibility and PrimesReal Life Applications

 Today’s computers are much more advanced, capable of trying millions of possibilities every second.
 To develop better encryption algorithms, you have to find a mathematical operation that is difficult even for powerful computers.
 Computers are incredibly fast at addition, subtraction, multiplication and division.
 However, as it turns out, computers are very slow at factorising large integers into primes…

 COMING SOON – RSA example with Alice and Bob

 This encryption algorithm is called RSA Cryptography, after its three inventors, Ron Rivest, Adi Shamir and Leonard Adleman who published it in 1977.
 It turns out that a very similar method was known to the British Secret Service since 1973, but remained classified until much later.

 Today, prime numbers are used by computers all over the world to exchange data.
-Whenever you send an email or visit a secure website, your phone or laptop quietly generates large prime numbers and exchanges public keys with other computers.
+As you browse the internet or send chat messages, your phone or laptop will quietly generate large prime numbers and exchange public keys with other computers.